rbewoor/thesis_2020/README.md

 The models were: 1) Pre-trained STT DeepSpeech verion 0.7.3 which was accessed via pip installing necessary package and downloading the model 2) Object detection model defined by loading the pre-trained model weights and then saved as a keras model: file "saved_keras_model.tar.gz" 3) Image caption model WITHOUT-attention trained and saved the weights for reloading the model later: file "yoloWeights.tar.gz" 4) Image caption model WITH-attenion trained and saved the checkpoint files for reloading model later: file "Thesis_ImgCapATTENTION_ChkPts_In_Run4_Ep19.tar.gz" 5) GPT-2 model fine-tuned on 11 files of CBT dataset and then saved the checkpoints for reloading later: file "Run2_File11_2_checkpoint_run2.tar.gz"

+For the image captioning model, the training was done with the 2017 version of the MS-COCO dataset.
+Thus the json annotations file for train and val were used.

 Environment setup related.
 1) Different Anaconda environments were setup for different parts of the code execution.
 See file for environment setup: conda_environment_setup_20201111.txt